NREL/EnergyPlus/doc/src/docs/EngineeringReference/13c-EncyclopaedicRefs.md

 <span>$PLF$</span>                     is the Part Load Fraction

 When PLF is less than 1.0 it is assumed that the cooler will deliver the desired temperature air (as long as it is less than the inlet; it doesn’t need heating).
-The PLF is used to modify the auxiliary fan power and find when the unit will overcool.
+The PLF is used to modify the auxiliary fan power when the fan power modifier curve is not specified and find when the unit will overcool.

 <div>\[{P_{fan}} = \Delta P\cdot \dot V\cdot e\cdot PLF\]</div>